astuder/dAISy/Firmware/readme.md

 * **4.02** Significantly improved reception of AIS messages over previous revisions.
 Greatly reduces number of errors, particularly for weak signals (below -80 dBm).
 * **4.03** Finetuned crystal frequency to be closer to 30 MHz on average.
 Only minor improvement over 4.02, if any at all.
 * **4.04** Fixed reading channel configuration from FLASH memory.
-Added debug option with TAB separated output for easier post processing of debug data.
+  - Added debug option with TAB separated output for easier post processing of debug data.
+* **4.07** Fixed crash when receiving certain invalid AIS messages (endless loop spewing invalid AIS messages).
+  - Fixed crash when USB host goes into sleep (red LED blinking).
+  - Added test mode that outputs a predefined AIS message every 5 second.
+  - Added native support for Si4467 radio IC.
+* **4.08** Added output of current configuration to debug menu.
+  - Updated radio configuration for minor performance improvements.

 Hardware Variants
 -----------------